 - 1.01 In these By-Laws, General Operating Rules and Divisional Operating Rules unless the context otherwise requires: - a.
-"Appoint" includes "elect" and vice versa; - b.
-"Appointed member" is a person selected by the Board to sit on a Board Committee with the approval of the Board; - c.
+"Appoint" includes "elect" and vice versa; - "Appointed member" is a person selected by the Board to sit on a Board Committee with the approval of the Board; - c.
 "Association" means Softball Manitoba or the Manitoba Softball Association. - d.
 "Board" means the Board of Directors of Softball Manitoba; - e.
 "By-Laws" means this by-law and all other by-laws of the Association from time to time in force and effect; - f.
 "Deputy Director" means an elected member of a Division who has full voting privileges when a Division Director is unable to attend a meeting.
 This applies to the Officials Division only. - g.
 "Directors" means the members of the Board of Directors - h.
 "Division" means the following segments of the Association Adult, Minors, and Officials; - i.
 "Meeting of Voting Members" includes an Annual General Meeting of eligible voting members and/or a Special General Meeting of eligible voting members; - j.
-"Office" refers to the office of Softball Manitoba; - k.
-"President" means the President of the Board (or Interim President) elected in accordance with Section 5.07: - I. "Province" means Province of Manitoba; - m.
-"Quorum" means a specified number of voting members required, according to the By-Laws, to hold a legal meeting; - "Registered League" means a conference of three or more softball teams that have agreed to register for competition purposes and that are recognized by Softball Manitoba; - "Rules and Regulations means those rules and regulations passed at the Annual General Meeting.
-They shall cover all By-Laws, General Operating Rules, and Divisional Operating Rules of Softball Manitoba; - p.
-"Rural" refers to those individuals who have their permanent residence in the seven (7) rural regions as follows: - a) Westman - b) Eastman - c) Interlake - d) Central ng players) whose involvement is pr
+"Member in Good Standing" Association Members in good standing are those whose rights as members of the assembly are not under suspension as a consequence of disciplinary proceedings (discipline, suspension, outstanding fees, etc.). - k.
+"Office" refers to the office of Softball Manitoba; - "President" means the President of the Board (or Interim President) elected in accordance with Section 5.07; - m.
+"Province" means Province of Manitoba: - "Quorum" means a specified number of voting members required, according to the By-Laws, to hold a legal meeting; - "Registered League" means a conference of three or more softball teams that have agreed to register for competition purposes and that are recognized by Softball Manitoba; - p.
+"Rules and Regulations means those rules and regulations passed at the Annual General Meeting.
+They shall cover all By-Laws, General Operating Rules, and Divisional Operating Rules of Softball Manitoba." - q.
+"Rural" refers to those individuals who have their permanent residence in the seven (7) rural regions as follows: - a) Westman b) E - b) Eastman - c) Interlake - d) Central